Life expectancy at birth in 2020 decreased slightly to 82 years

 Higher life expectancy for women also at older ages

-Also in old age women maintain a higher life expectancy compared to men: at the age of 65, women have a surplus of +2.9 years; at the age of 85, the surplus equals +1.1 years.
+Even at older ages, women maintain a higher life expectancy than men: at the age of 65, women have a surplus of +2.9 years; at the age of 85, the surplus equals +1.1 years.

-Highest life expectancy for men in the districts of Maaseik, Turnhout and Leuven
+Highest life expectancy for men in the districts of Maaseik, Leuven and Turnhout

-Life expectancy at birth for men is highest in the districts of Maaseik, Turnhout and Leuven, and lowest in the districts of Dendermonde, Ostend and Aalst.
+Life expectancy at birth for men is highest in the districts of Maaseik, Leuven and Turnhout, and lowest in the districts of Oudenaarde, Ostend and Aalst.

-Highest life expectancy for women in the districts of Maaseik, Tielt and Roeselare
+Highest life expectancy for women in the districts of Maaseik, Tielt and Bruges

-Life expectancy at birth varied between 83.7 and 85.3 years for women in the 22 Flemish districts in the 2017-2019 period.
-This difference of 1.6 years is smaller than among men.
+Life expectancy at birth varied between 83.6 and 84.9 years for women in the 22 Flemish districts in the 2018-2020 period.
+This difference of 1.3 years between the districts is smaller than among men.

-Life expectancy at birth for women is highest in the districts of Maaseik, Tielt and Roeselare, and lowest in the districts of Turnhout, Ostend en Dendermonde.
+Life expectancy at birth for women is highest in the districts of Maaseik, Tielt and Bruges, and lowest in the districts of Turnhout, Sint-Niklaas and Dendermonde.

 Flanders in European sub-top for life expectancy

-Within the European Union (EU28), Belgium is in the mid-range in terms of life expectancy at birth for the usually resident population, with a value above the European average (+0.7 years).
-This surplus is stronger for men (+1.1. years) than for women (+0.3 years).
+Within the European Union (EU27), Belgium is in the mid-range in terms of life expectancy at birth for the usually resident population, with a value above the European average (+0.8 years).
+This surplus is stronger for men (+1.3 years) than for women (+0.3 years).

-Highest and lowest values for the different EU member states vary considerably: for men there is an 11-year difference in life expectancy between Italy (81.2 years) and Latvia (70.1 years); for women the difference is almost 8 years between Spain (86.3 years) and Bulgaria (78.6 years).
-In general, the Southern European countries (Spain, Italy, France) are at the top of the ranking in terms of life expectancy and the Eastern European countries (Romania, Latvia and Bulgaria) at the bottom.
+Highest and lowest values for the different EU member states vary considerably: for men there is a 10.6-year difference in life expectancy between Sweden (81.5 years) and Latvia (70.9 years).
+For women the difference is almost 8 years between Spain (86.7 years) and Bulgaria (78.8 years).
+In general, the Southern European countries (Spain, Italy, France) together with Sweden are at the top of the ranking in terms of life expectancy and the Eastern European countries (Romania, Latvia and Bulgaria) are at the bottom.

 Life expectancy: indicates how many life-years a person can expect to live at a certain age if he were subject to the observed mortality rates per age of the observation period for the rest of his life.

-Usually resident population (according to the European Regulation (EC) no. 862/2007): also includes persons registered in the waiting register if they have been in the country for a long time (at least 12 months, or have the intention to do so).
+Usually resident population: the population habitually resident in the country as published by the European statistical office Eurostat.
+This partly includes persons registered in the waiting register for asylum seekers/applicants for international protection if they have been in the country for a long time (at least 12 months, or have the intention to do so).